Choose your tyres

 However, you cannot change the load index.

-Can I use summer tyres in the rain?
+Can I use winter tyres in the rain?

 Yes, winter tyres are designed with deep grooves and sipes that effectively evacuate water, thus reducing the risk of aquaplaning.